johantino/Colline/README.md

 # Colline
-Code for the AI system Colline , subreddit r/Colline Colline is an open source AI system.
+Colline is an open source AI system.
 The code, originally developed in 2001-2003 has not been touched since then

 The current code (Oct 6th 2019), along with the documentation (see folder) should be enough to get us started.